34 Most Common SoapUI Interview Questions and Answers

 Q #6.
 What is WSDL?

 Ans.
 WSDL stands for Web Service Description Language and is a document written in XML.
 It uses XML to define the service layer document which consists of origin of the web service, headers, port types, request and response data.
-This one can provide the information about web methods and web service.
+This one can provide information about web methods and web services.

 • Origin of the web service